adipasquale/voyages-sncf-api/README.md

 Run Server
 ==========

+if you want livereload, run `pip install watchdog` and then :

     $ workon sncflol
-    $ cd voyagessncf && scrapyrt

-or if you want livereload, run `pip install watchdog` and then :

-    $ scrapyrt & watchmedo shell-command --patterns="*.py;*.cfg" -R --command="pkill python; scrapyrt"
+    $ ./bin/run_local_server

 Run crawl from CLI
 ==================